8 BETTER Alternatives To Baseboard Heaters [From Experience]

 Wood Heating

-This can be done with wood stoves or wood-burning fireplace inserts that use wood logs to create the fire and transfer the heat throughout the whole house.
+This can be done with wood stoves or wood-burning fireplace inserts that use wood logs to create the fire and transfer the heat throughout the house.

-Personally, this is one of my favorite heating options if you don’t have a lot of rooms in your house.
+This is one of my favorite heating options if you don’t have a lot of rooms in your house.
 Not only does it heat the house quickly, but it gives you that cozy, warm feeling when you’re snuggled on your couch.

 Heat Pumps